Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/product-variable.md

 var contextData = [String: Any]()

 // add products, a purchase id, a purchase context data key, and any other data you want to collect.
-// Note the special syntax for products contextData["&&events"] = "event1"
+// Note the special syntax for products.
+// There are two products in this example: Running shoes and Running Socks, they are separated by a comma.
-// Attributes event1 only to product 1 - Running Shoes and not product 2 - Running Socks
+// Attributes event1 and eVar1 only apply to Running Shoes. contextData["&&events"] = "event1"
 contextData["&&products"] = ";Running Shoes;1;69.95;event1=5.5;eVar1=Merchandising,;Running Socks;10;29.99"
 contextData["m.purchaseid"] = "1234567890"
 contextData["m.purchase"] = "1"